jimmysmits/CloudNotes/Terraform.md

 -   Standard: state management, storage and locking
 -   Enhanced: Only on Terraform Cloud, standard + can run operations remotely

-Note: Backend that support state lockings: Azurerm, Consul, S3
+Note: Backend that support state lockings: AzureRM, Consul, S3

 #### RECAP OF STATE